-Shaping and flattening dough is the easiest when used with a rolling pin.
-This type of cylindrical food tool can be found in two styles, including a roller pin and a rod pin.
+Shaping and flattening dough is easiest when used with a rolling pin.
+This type of cylindrical food tool can be found in two styles: a roller pin and a rod pin.
 While roller types have a thick cylinder and tiny handles at the ends, rod pins are thinner.
 The most popular categories of rolling pins include rods, rollers, specialized textures, and chakla belan (pin and board used in Indian cuisine).

 These versatile cooking utensils come in a wide way of materials, like glass, ceramic, aluminum, wood, and plastic.
-The type of rolling pin you choose makes a big difference in your desired food.
+The type of rolling pin you choose makes a big difference during preparation of your desired food.
 For example, long rolling pins are used in Japanese cuisine to make udon noodles, while striated rolling pins are used for Norwegian lefse flatbread.

 How to Care for Wooden Rolling Pins

-One of the most popular rolling pins out there is the wooden American or baker's rolling pin.
+One of the most popular rolling pins is the wooden American or baker's rolling pin.
 This type of roller is especially comfortable for the hands and arms when using it to flatten dough.
 Whether you want to make biscuits, cookies, or pie, a wooden pin will do the trick.
-If you are interested in buying a classic rolling pin that is versatile, a simple Maple wood rolling pin could be a great asset to your kitchen.
+If you are interested in buying a classic rolling pin that is versatile, a simple maple wood rolling pin could be a great asset to your kitchen.

 Before storing it away, you also need to dry it completely.
-For example, say you have just cooked a pizza and used your wooden rolling pin.
-After you are done baking, it is recommended to immediately hand wash it in hot sudsy water.
+For example, after you are done baking, immediately hand wash it in hot sudsy water.
 Make sure to use only a plastic scouring pad if pastry residue is difficult to wash off.
-Then, you want to rinse your rolling pin well and dry it completely with a towel.
+Then, rinse your rolling pin well and dry it completely with a towel.
 You can store it anywhere in your kitchen, but a drawer or cupboard is best.

 Conditioning Wooden Rollers

 Generally, it is not necessary to condition wooden rolling pins.
 Carefully washing and drying your pin is often sufficient for taking care of them long-term.
 In fact, wooden pins can be extremely old and still be in excellent condition.